acolef/little_lemon/README.md

 ## The navbar
 The site's internal links live in the `Nav` component.
 They are stored in an array of objects, each object possessing an `info` and a `url` property; `info` contains the link's visible label, whereas the `url` property controls the actual routing.
 The navbar itself is always visible at the top of the page, because I set the header element's position to `fixed` with a `z-index` of 2, rendering it above the rest of the page's contents.

 For this section, I went a bit "above and beyond" what we were requested to do.
-I included a hamburger icon that replaces the link list on smaller devices; clicking or tapping the icon will open an animated, non-intrusive navigation menu with the links arranged vertically.
-Clicking or tapping anywhere outside of the menu (or clicking the icon again) will close it, causing it to slide off the page.
+I included a hamburger icon[^1] that replaces the link list on smaller devices; clicking or tapping the icon will open an animated, non-intrusive navigation menu with the links arranged vertically; in addition, the hamburger icon updates to an "x"[^2].
+Clicking or tapping anywhere outside of the menu (or clicking the icon again) will close it and return the icon to the hamburger.
 The hamburger icon is a React button element of class `.hamburger`, so I can control its display in the media queries.
 Since I am adhering to the mobile first approach, the navbar's link list is hidden by default by setting `display: none;` for the `.nav-links`.

 The menu controlled by the hamburger icon is always rendered, but it is off-screen by default.
 Originally the menu would undesirably appear on page load and then slide off the right side of the screen.
 I addressed this by initializing the menu's state variable to `null` on initial app render: `const [isMenuOpen, setIsMenuOpen] = useState(null);`.
 I then added a `.hidden` class for the hamburger menu, which the menu receives only if `isMenuOpen` is `null`.
-If the hamburger icon is clicked, the `toggleMenu` function fires and either opens or closes the menu by conditionally adding or removing `.open` from the menu's classes, facilitated by setting `isMenuOpen` to either true or false.
+If the hamburger icon is clicked, the `toggleMenu` function fires and either opens or closes the menu by conditionally adding or removing `.open` from the menu's classes, facilitated by setting `isMenuOpen` to either `true` or `false`.
 This is all controlled by

 ```
 const toggleMenu = (e) => {